Located: Administration Building, B204

 All College communication, including messages to and from professors and College staff, will only be sent to the student email.
 Staff and faculty are instructed not to respond to emails from commercial accounts (i.e. Yahoo, Hotmail, Gmail, etc.).

-If you are difficulty logging in to any of our online resources, contact the Information Technology (IT) Help desk for help:
+If you are having difficulty logging in to any of our online resources, contact the Information Technology (IT) Help desk for help:

 Email: itservice@sussex.edu